teesarasas/fullStackOpen2020/README.md

-This is my solution for Full Stack Open 2020 course by University of Helsinki.
+This is my assignment solution for Full Stack Open 2020 course by University of Helsinki.